Information-theoretic perspective on energy conservation in high harmonic generation

-This constitutes a highly entangled state between the two field modes, and provides the energy conserving state in HHG.
-To get a first idea of the state within the energy conserving subspace we shall analyze the driving laser mode in more detail, obtained when tracing Eq. \eqref{eq:total_EspaceN} over the harmonic mode
+Having gained some physical intuition of the energy constraint, we now want to get an idea on the implications for the quantum optical state within the energy conserving subspace.
+Therefore, we analyze the driving laser mode in more detail, obtained when tracing Eq.~\eqref{eq:total_EspaceN} over the harmonic mode